Thursday, October 16, 2025

 1. What are some ways that you are similar to your family?
 Is this latent or manifest?
 Why?

-Family Integration and Self-Esteem
+Family and the Self

 Cross-Cultural Example of Family and Production of Culture and the Self

+What are the hidden messages in the storybooks we read to our kids?
+That's a question that may occur to parents as their children dive into the new books that arrived over the holidays.
 And it's a question that inspired a team of researchers to set up a study.
 Specifically, they wondered how the lessons varied from storybooks of one country to another.

 The Changing Structure of Family